Hunter-D-Kern/SGI-Challenge/README.md

 Using Microsofts AdventureWorks2017 Database this application will:

-    Collect a zip code location and time range (days)
+    Collect a zip code location and time range

     Present to the user average dollars per transaction by zip code.